dsan-basics/odin-recipes/README.md

 - a simple website
 - links to recipes
-- will showcasen basic html
+- will showcase basic html
 - practice with git commits and local repo cloning

 # reflection and challenges